Accounts

 Aside from having different security features, the biggest difference between each of these is that a private key or keystore file only creates one account.
 Creating a mnemonic phrase gives you control of many accounts, all accessible with that same phrase.

-HD keys generate addresses by taking the mnemonic phrase and combining it with a piece of information called a derivation path.
+HD keys generate addresses by taking the mnemonic phrase and combining it with a piece of information called a .
 Blockchains can differ in which derivation path they support.
 To access all accounts from a mnemonic phrase on a blockchain, it is therefore important to use that blockchain's specific derivation path.

 The terms "account" and "address" are often used interchangeably to describe crypto wallets.
 In the Cosmos SDK, an account designates a pair of public key (PubKey) and private key (PrivKey).
 The derivation path defines what the private key, public key, and address would be.